Department of Public Service Delivery (Manitoba): Government Services

+Consumer and corporate affairs

+1870-2002

+Established in 1870 with the formation of the province itself, the Provincial Secretary of Manitoba acted as the registrar general for the province, as well as granting commissions and letters patent of incorporation and granting licenses to non-Manitoban companies seeking to operate within the province.

-The position initially emerged from the offices of Provincial Secretary and Minister of Public Works in the late 1960s.
-John Carroll and Rene Toupin, who held both of the aforementioned positions in different ministries, were also recognized as Ministers of Consumer and Corporate Affairs.
+From 1968 through 1970, John Carroll and Rene Toupin, who held both Provincial Secretary and Public Works responsibilities in different ministries, were recognized as Ministers of Consumer and Corporate Affairs.

-As with many other government departments in Manitoba, its specific ministerial designation was changed several times.
-Ben Hanuschak was appointed to succeed Toupin in 1970, and was given the title of Minister of Consumer and Corporate Affairs and Internal Services.
-This title was retained until 1978, when the new minister Warner Jorgenson was designated as the Minister of Consumer and Corporate Affairs.
+In 1969, the Department of Consumer, Corporate, and Internal Services was established.
+Ben Hanuschak was appointed to succeed Toupin in 1970, as the new Minister of Consumer and Corporate Affairs and Internal Services.

+The department's Corporate Affairs Division assumed many of the responsibilities of the Office of the Provincial Secretary after its dissolution in 1970.
+The division acted as the central registry for information regarding corporations and businesses in Manitoba, responsible for incorporating Manitoba businesses, licensing insurance companies, and collecting particular taxes.

+Warner Jorgenson in 1978 was designated as the Minister of Consumer and Corporate Affairs (Consommation et Corporations Manitoba).
 On November 15, 1979, the department was restructured again as the Ministry of Consumer and Corporate Affairs and Environment.

-Responsibility for the Environment was transferred to a different minister in 1981, and the Consumer and Corporate Affairs title was resumed.
+In 1981, responsibility for the environment was transferred to a different minister and the Department of Consumer and Corporate Affairs was once again established.
+The department was structured in three main divisions: Administration and Management, Consumer Affairs, and Corporate Affairs.

-From 1989 to 1993, the portfolio was referred to as the Ministry of Co-operative, Consumer and Corporate Affairs.
-The simplified title was again resumed when Jim Ernst was appointed as minister.
+In 1989, the name of the department was changed to Co-operative, Consumer and Corporate Affairs, upon adopting functions related to the development, promotion, and regulation of cooperatives, credit unions and caisses populaires.
+The Consumer and Corporate Affairs name was again resumed when Jim Ernst was appointed as minister in 1990, though the department still oversaw cooperative and credit union regulation.

-The department was eliminated in 2002, and its responsibilities folded into the office of Finance Minister Greg Selinger.
+The department was eliminated in September 2002, and its responsibilities folded into the office of Finance Minister Greg Selinger.
+With this change, the Corporate Affairs Division merged with the Consumer Affairs Division to form the new Consumer and Corporate Affairs Division within the Finance department.

 Manitoba was one of the last provinces in Canada to have a separate Consumer and Corporate Affairs ministry.